Jobijollof/aws-bootcamp-cruddur-2023/journal/week0.md

 This is a tool provided by AWS.
 It gives you a compilation of questions that you can ask your team, investors etc. These questions are being asked from the 6 pillars of well architected framework which are
 - Operational excellence

 - Security

-- Relability
+- Reliability

 - Performance efficiency- How well is your system performing.
-How do you pick the best performimg architecture(are picking between Ec2 or going serverless)
+How do you pick the best performing architecture(are picking between Ec2 or going serverless)

 - Cost optimization - How do get the most value for money